khimo/khimo.github.io/bli-guides/bli-faq.md

 #### Q: Can I start a source on a Master Link audio/video master to play on a Network Link product through BLI?

 Yes you can, but you need the BeoLink Converter NL/ML and it has to be configured correctly.
 See the BeoLink Converter NL/ML - [Installation Guide](https://www.bang-olufsen.com/en/product-support/accessories/beolink-converter-nl-ml).
+It is **NOT** possible using the _MasterLink Gateway Protocol_ driver.

 #### Q: Can I control Link rooms in my Master Link setup through BeoLiving Intelligence?
 No.